Rubén Santantonín

-Rubén Santantonín (1919–1969) was an Argentinian visual artist.
+Rubén Santantonín (1919–1969) was an Argentine visual artist.
 Although he was active in the Pop art movement through his participation in Torcuato di Tella Institute, Santantonín's personal artwork was based more on conceptual and abstract idealism.
 His artworks tended to involve mixed media that would challenge the viewer's relationship with objects and materials.

 Career

 Born in 1919, Santantonín did not have any formal art education or training, but was largely self-taught.
 Indeed, he was largely unknown in the art world until 1943 when he entered the artistic world from the sidelines.
 Then, during one of his first exhibitions, at the Van Riel Gallery in 1960, he was “discovered” by two Avant-garde artists of the time, Luis Felipe Noé and Kenneth Kemble.

 Santantonín worked hard to create new and sensual artworks, and while working towards this through his new ideas, he created an immense future for himself.
 He wanted his creations to fuel the collective power of a transformation movement he imagined was possible during his time and the scope of his radicalism conveyed in his brief writings detailed that at the moment, it was a perfect opportunity to stand up for “unstable art”.

 During the middle of his career, Santantonín’s work had an immediate impact through his representation of Argentina in his own exhibitions, such as the Lirolay Gallery in 1961 and 1941, as well as at exhibitions L’Art Argentin Actuel (Musée National d'Art Moderne, Paris, 1963), New art of Argentina (Walker Art Center, Minneaopolis, 1964), and at the VII Sao Paulo in which he participated in.